DAMO-NLP-SG/CMM/README.md

 ## :black_nib: Citation

-If you find our work helpful for your research, please consider star the repo and citing our work.
+If you find our work helpful for your research, please consider starring the repo and citing our work.

 ```bibtex
 @article{,